wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 console.log(numbers);
 ```

-Mutability is not necessarily bad or incorrect, it's just something important to know about javascript, that some methods will modify the original array, whereas some will create a new array and leave the original one intact.
+Mutability is not necessarily bad or incorrect, it's just something important to know about Javascript, that some methods will modify the original array, whereas some will create a new array and leave the original one intact.

 Most functional programmers or React developers tend to have a mantra of don't actually mutate the original array, create a new version of it.

 So what's an immutable example of one of the methods?

 Let's take `numbers` and use the `slice()` method.

 The slice method allows us to take a portion of the array and make it into a new array.

-Let's say we want to take the items at index 2 to index 4.
-Add the following code, refresh the html page and open the console.
+Let's say you want to take the items at index 2 to index 4.

+Add the following code 👇, refresh the HTML page and open the console.

 ```js
 const numbers = [1, 2, 3, 4, 5, 6, 7, 8, 9];